AinaUmpar/Smart-Contract-Management---ETH-AVAX/README.md

 ## Usage/Features

-1. Interact with MetaMask wallet for user authentication and transaction signing.
+1. Authenticate users and sign transactions via the MetaMask wallet.
-2. Allow the processing of transactions such as deposits and withdrawals using funds from the MetaMask wallet.
+2. Enable transactions such as deposits and withdrawals to be made by using funds from the MetaMask wallet.
-3. Get user account info from MetaMask for a personalized experience
+3. Personalized experience will be experienced as user account info is retrieved from MetaMask.
-4. Prompt users to connect their MetaMask wallet if not already connected.
-5. Support upgradability to change the logic of the contract without breaking its functionality.
+4. Allowing upgradability to change the logic of the contract without breaking the functionality.
-6. Optimize gas usage to reduce transaction costs.

 ### Executing program